 - 1. Records kept in a staff member's sole possession. - 2.
 Records maintained by law enforcement officers working in the school. - 3.
 Video and other electronic recordings (including without limitation, electronic recordings made on school buses) that are created in part for law enforcement, security, or safety reasons or purposes.
 The content of these recordings may become part of a school student record to the extent school officials create, use, and maintain this content, or it becomes available to them by law enforcement officials, for disciplinary or special education purposes regarding a particular student. - 4.
-Any information, either written or oral, received from law enforcement officials concerning a student less than the age of 17 years who has been arrested or taken into custody.
+Any information, either written or oral, received from law enforcement officials concerning a student less than the age of 18 years who has been arrested or taken into custody.

-State and federal law grants students and parents/guardians certain rights, including the right to inspect, copy, and challenge school student records.
+State and federal law grants students, parents/guardians, and when applicable, the Ill.
+Dept. of Children and Family Services' Office of Education and Transition Services, certain rights, including the right to inspect, copy, and/or challenge school student records.
 The information contained in school student records shall be kept current, accurate, clear, and relevant.
 All information maintained concerning a student receiving special education services shall be directly related to the provision of services to that child.
-The District may release directory information as permitted by law, but a parent/guardian shall have the right to object to the release of information regarding his or her child.
-However, the District will comply with an ex parte court order requiring it to permit the U.S. Attorney General or designee to have access to a student's school records without notice to, or the consent of, the student's parent/guardian.
-Upon request, the District discloses school student records without consent to officials of another school district in which a student has enrolled or intends to enroll, as well as to any person as specifically required by State or federal law.
+The District may release directory information as permitted by law, but a parent/guardian shall have the right to opt-out of the release of directory information regarding his or her child.
+The District will comply with State or federal law with regard to release of a student's school records, including, where applicable, without notice to, or the consent of, the student's parent/guardian or eligible student.
+Upon request, the District discloses school student records without parent consent to the official records custodian of another school in which a student has enrolled or intends to enroll, as well as to any other person as specifically required or permitted by State or federal law.